alphaanywhere/Alpha-Anywhere-Webinars/April 22 2020/README.md

 [Watch Webinar](https://youtu.be/9parC7t3Juc)

-## Downloading only the component for this webinar:
+## Downloading only the files for this webinar:

 1. Click the download link below
-2. Save the file

 <a href="https://github.com/alphaanywhere/Alpha-Anywhere-Webinars/raw/master/April%2022%202020/tabbed_ui_replacement.zip">Download tabbed_ui_replacement.zip</a>